lorentzben/labnotebook/content/post/2022-12-01-deseq2-results/index.md

 TODO: Confirm Metadata is not malformed
 - make sure that when the metadata is loaded (kallisto, sleuth, DESeq2) that the SRR line up to the tissue and FCR
-  - I crossed check the
+  - I crossed check the "sample" columns across the two raw tables as well as the L###C id's too and everything looked correct.
 - run a spearman correlation on L2FC to cross check kallisto/sleuth res to HTSeq/DESeq2 results.
 - if anything other than defaults make sure to label